F.A.Q's - Ashland Peaks Trail

 3 days, 7 hours (via PCT/Lone Pilot Trail bypass) - set in 2019 by Aria Zoner.

 Does the trail return to Mile 0?

 No, not at this time.
-However, this trail has been published to increase the interest in, and need of, a connector trail which would allow passage between Grizzly Peak and the town of Ashland, allowing a complete loop.
-To learn more about this possibility, check out the final pages of the E-Guide to The Ashland Peaks Trail.
+However, this trail has been published to increase the interest in, and the need of, a connector trail between Grizzly Peak and the town of Ashland.
+For more details about this possibility, check out the final pages of the E-Guide to The Ashland Peaks Trail.